angristan/awesome-stars/README.md

 - [khanhas/Spicetify](https://github.com/khanhas/Spicetify) - Spice up your Spotify client
 - [MathRobin/Never-Consent](https://github.com/MathRobin/Never-Consent) - Never consent to any GDPR consent management platform
 - [quilljs/quill](https://github.com/quilljs/quill) - Quill is a modern WYSIWYG editor built for compatibility and extensibility.
-- [i5ik/Diskernet](https://github.com/i5ik/Diskernet) - 💾 Diskernet - Your preferred backup solution.
+- [i5ik/Diskernet](https://github.com/i5ik/Diskernet) - 💾 Diskernet - An internet on yer disk.
+Full text search archive from your browsing and bookmarks.
+Weclome! to the Diskernet:  Your preferred backup solution.
 It's like you're still online!
-Full text search archive from your browsing and bookmarks.
-Weclome! to the Diskernet: an internet on yer disk.
 Disconnect with Diskernet, an internet for the post-online apocalypse.
 Or the airplane WiFi.
 Or the site goes down.
 Or ...
 You get the picture.
 Get Diskernet.
 80s logo.
-Formerly 22120 (project codename) ;P ;) xx;p
+Formerly 22120 (project codename)
 - [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagram and flowchart from text in a similar manner as markdown
 - [Externalizable/bongo.cat](https://github.com/Externalizable/bongo.cat) - Hit the bongos like Bongo Cat!
 - [smooth-code/smooth.js](https://github.com/smooth-code/smooth.js) - Code driven CMS powered by GraphQL & React.